rchanou/rchanou.github.io/cost-awareness.md

 The development of LLMs and other AI tech for code generation does not change my thesis.
 Beyond a small portion of entertainment-oriented novelty apps, we won't be able to get away with not understanding our code.
 If you disagree, you do you, but I'm willing to bet that you will hit a local maximum very quickly.

 No matter how code is written or generated, it should be designed to be understandable by humans.
-As AI increases the rate at which code proliferates (for better or worse), we will have to increase our ability to understand code, and Cost-Explicit Management will remain a useful tool for that.
+As AI increases the rate at which code proliferates (for better or worse), we will have to increase our ability to understand code, and Cost-Explicit Organization will remain a useful tool for that.

 You should keep your functions small.
 You should use getters and setters with private variables and methods to hide implementation details inside class objects.
 Prefer polymorphism over "if" and "switch" statements.
 Replace all your imperative for-loops with map/reduce/filter chains.
 Use curried higher-order functions and model all your side effects as monads.
 Concrete implementation details should depend on abstractions.